An excellent DAC, but now superceded by newer models

 These strands don't quite, in fact, hang together as well as they might, and the Cambridge is easily baited to brightness by harsh compression.

-There isn't another DAC that offers the same features at a similar price.
+Features are good for the price.
 We're not just talking about the inputs, either: you also get a choice of phase filters to tailor the sound to your system and room, and there's even lights that indicate the sample rate of the incoming signal.
-Could you ask for more?
+But it lacks 192kHz compatibility and can only handle 48kHz over USB.
+The newer (and pricier) Cambridge Audio DacMagic Plus is better.